dinnerisserved/dockpilot/README.md

 - **Native-mode unlock (reversible).** Detects ASIX / Realtek dock NICs and, if they're in a limited plug-and-play (CDC) mode, offers a one-click switch to the native driver — then verifies the link actually comes up.
 If it does, native-only features appear.
 If it doesn't, it auto-reverts to the working mode and tells you why.
-Per-dock memory means it won't make you re-run a hopeless attempt twice.
 - **Wake-on-LAN.** Arm the dock NIC to wake the machine over the wired link, and send magic packets to wake your other machines (pure Python, no external tool).
 - **Live dashboard.** Real-time throughput graph, link health (error/drop counters),